 Fees & Penalties

-American Express Bank doesn't have a minimum balance and doesn't charge a monthly fee on their high yield savings.
+American Express Personal Savings doesn't have a minimum balance and doesn't charge a monthly fee on their high yield savings.
 The same goes for their certificates of deposit.

 Since the high yield savings is a savings account, you are subject to the 6 ACH limit rules.
 If you exceed 6 transfers in a statement cycle, American Express may close your account if this happens too much (this is standard practice, in fact most places will charge you a fee).
 There does not appear to be a fee.